 Name of next of kin:

 Person providing information (if diffe erent):

 Address of next of kin:

 Community: Zip Code:

 Telephone: Home Work Cell

 Relation to the deceased:

-Name of funeral home to which the b ody of the deceased l should be sent:
+Name of funeral home to which the b ody of the deceased I should be sent:

-If the next of kin has no preference in to choose one?
-Yes No funeral homes, wo uld he or she like the m edical examiner
+If the next of kin has no preference in choose one?
+Yes No n funeral homes, wor ould they like the medical examiner to

-Do any next of kin wish to see the bo
+Do any next of kin wish to see the bo Yes No Will decide lat ,

 Are there any special items that migh as jewelry or a donor card)?
-(Identify List: - ossession of the person who died (such
+(Identify List: - possession of the person who died (such

-Others to be contacted by notifier (oth ner kin, unmarried p partners, roommates, etc ".):
+Others to be contacted by notifier (others) her kin, unmarried p partners, roommates, etc.):

 Name: Phone:

 Name: Phone:

 Persons contacted by notifier to provi de support to the ne ext of kin:

 Name: Phone:

 Name: Phone:

 Signature of the notifier: Date